 Product management had come a long way since the “Brand Men.”
-Product management principles developed by companies like Hewlett-Packard and Toyota were starting to see adoption into more and more companies, even if the product manager role was not.
+By the 1970s Product management principles developed by companies like Hewlett-Packard and Toyota were starting to see adoption by more and more companies, even if the product manager role was not.
 In many companies, for example, marketing had been given the task of getting the voice of the customer.
-Other tasks that should have either fallen to a product manager or at minimum had their involvement, might have either been unattended to or assigned to varying departments.
+Other tasks that should have fallen to a product manager, (or at minimum had their involvement), might have either been unattended to or assigned to varying departments.

 A key example comes in the form of the “waterfall” model.
-This model was supposedly introduced in the 50’s but became more popular in the 1970’s when written about by Dr. Winston Royce in his paper, “Managing the Development of Large Software Systems.”
-As software development was slowly picking up steam at that time, Royce’s proposal was to create a very sequential model with cleanly delineated steps to ensure software be developed correctly, (Going from “requirements,” to “design,” to “implementation” for example).
-You cascade through the steps like going down a waterfall, but you cannot move on to the next step until the previous has been completed.
+This model was supposedly introduced in the ’50s but became more popular in the 1970s when written about by Dr. Winston Royce in his paper, “Managing the Development of Large Software Systems.”
+As software development was slowly picking up steam at that time, Royce’s proposal was to create a very sequential model with cleanly delineated steps to ensure software was developed correctly, (Going from “requirements,” to “design,” to “implementation” for example).
+You cascade through the steps like going down a waterfall, but you cannot move on to the next step until the previous one has been completed.

-While models like these might be a good start, by today’s standards it has proved to be slow and laborious.
-The problem at the time of its implementation is that there were few product managers to oversee it from beginning to end.
+While models like these might be a good start, by today’s standards it has proved to be slower and laborious.
+The problem at the time of its implementation was that there were few product managers to oversee it from beginning to end.
 As such, it often proved easy for different departments to essentially operate in silos while developing a product.
-It’s for these reasons and more that further innovation to the process would start to develop and take hold in the late 1980’s.
+It’s for these reasons and more that further innovation in the process would start to develop and take hold in the late 1980s.

 You Rebel SCRUM

-In 1986, an article in the Harvard Business Review called the “The New New Product Development Game” would introduce a concept called “SCRUM.”
+In 1986, an article in the Harvard Business Review called “The New Product Development Game” introduced a concept called “SCRUM.”
 The authors, Hirotaka Takeuchi and Ikujiro Nonaka, made their case for a faster and more flexible way of developing products with this new concept.
-This proposed methodology stood out in stark contrast to a very sequential, step-by-step “waterfall” methodology that had been introduced to the product management world in the 1970’s.
+This proposed methodology stood out in stark contrast to the very sequential, step-by-step “waterfall” methodology that had been introduced to the product management world in the 1970’s.

 Instead of a “sequential or “relay race” approach to product development” they argued for a “holistic or “rugby” approach—where a team tries to go the distance as a unit, passing the ball back and forth.”
 They had observed that companies in both Japan and the United States were already evolving to this better system as it “may better serve today’s competitive requirements.”